Landed cost quotes with the ability to prepay

 There’s no doubt that aspects of international trade, like product classification, are difficult; but knowledge is power when it comes to navigating cross-border ecommerce.
 Luckily, you don’t need to stress about product classification because there are tools that can handle it for you.

 Zonos has an industry-changing automated tool called Classify that assigns HS codes to products.
 Using as little as an item description, Zonos Classify generates HS codes upon demand.
-Classify is available via API or as a web-based tool allowing you to harmonize your entire product catalog, either before obtaining a landed cost quote or for real-time classifications within Zonos Dashboard.
+Classify is available via API or as a web-based tool allowing you to harmonize your entire product catalog, either before obtaining a landed cost quote or for real-time classifications within Dashboard.